AichuTan/AichuTan.GitHub.io/README.md

 **Url :** [data.gov](https://catalog.data.gov/dataset)

 **Potential applications and values :**
-It is an open public dataset provided by the government, which makes it reliable.
+Data.gov dataset is an open public dataset provided by the government from different departments and bureaus, which makes it reliable.
 It includes nearly three hundred thousand datasets divided into several categories and comes in various file formats.

 #### Introduce ONE selected [“free-data-science-book”](https://github.com/chaconnewu/free-data-science-books) with its URL and author/institute information.
 Explain briefly why you are interested in this book.